shrimanwar92/AWS-CDK-projects/as-cf-project/README.md

 *   A loadbalancer with its own security group that allows traffic on port 80.
 A listener that will listen on port 80.
 A security group that allows incoming traffic on port 80.
 *   A fargate service that runs a container which hosts a node-web-app.
 *   A target group for fargate service, with health check configured.
 And adding this target group to the listener rules to direct traffic to fargate service.
+*	Scheduled application auto scaling is enabled for fargate service that upscales 3 fargate tasks at 12:00 UTC and downscales to 1 task at 1:00 UTC.
+Application load balancer splits the traffic 1/3 to every task when upscaled because it follows round robin.

 ## Useful commands